PreetiBirajdar/Student-Social-Media-And-Mental-Health-Impact/README.md

 - Relationship between social media habits and emotional well-being
 - Interactive filters for deeper analysis

-Dashboard Action Used
+## 📊📈 Dashboard Action Used

-A Filter Action was added to make the dashboard interactive.
+‼️A Filter Action was added to make the dashboard interactive.

 When a user clicks on a country in the world map, the other charts and tables automatically update to show data only for the selected country.